RRoggia/java-generics/README.md

 *Upper Bounded Wildcards* can assume several type argument at time and its subtypes.
 Enable usage of specific methods of a type.

 *Lower Bounded Wildcards* can assume several type argument at time and its supertypes.

+### Class Literals as Run-Time Type Tokens
+The package `com.rroggia.generics.oracle.literals` demonstrates the generics API in conjunction with the reflection API.
+In this example, the usage of the reflection API, now enhanced with generic type, avoids the creation of a factory class (annonymous or concrete).

 ### Glosary
 * *type variable* | *type parameter* | *formal type parameter* : An unqualified identifier used as a type in class, interface, method, and constructor bodies.
 A type variable can be any **non-primitive** type you specify: Any class type, any interface type, any array type, or even another type variable.
 Examples: `E` or `T`.